Skip to main content

 3. All warehouses will be placed in a default region initially.

-4. You can then assign each warehouse to its appropriate region on the warehouse settings page.
+4. Assign each warehouse to its appropriate region on the warehouse settings page.

 Example Scenario